Problem: Community-minded investors lack a way to invest locally for impact.

 Our first investor was the Sisters of Mercy, who wanted their retirement funds to further their mission of eliminating poverty.
 Of our next 49 investors, 42 were individuals, making us an anomaly among CDFIs founded in the 1980s and ’90s.

 Over the years our investors have become more diversified, and now include foundations, other financial institutions and nonprofits.
-But more than three-quarters of our investors are individuals, who have entrusted us with nearly $29 million of their savings.
+But more than three-quarters of our investors are individuals, who have entrusted us with more than $30 million of their savings.
 Most are very loyal; 80% renew their investments at maturity or donate them to us.

 Our continued emphasis on individual investors makes us an outlier among CDFI loan funds today.
 Most are capitalized by banks, federal and state governments, and institutions like insurance companies and pension funds.